jshube2/Code-Samples/README.md

 # Code-Samples
-Where I post old code and rewrite it to have a record of style and clarity improvements
+Where I post old code that is not affiliated with any project (usually old homeworks) and rewrite it to have a record of style and clarity improvements